HiokKuek/my-notes/content/Software Engineering/What happens when you enter a url into a browser.md

 2. Operating System Cache
 3. Router and ISP Cache

-If caching fails, the operating system will query a recursive DNS resolver which is configure in the network settings and is often provided by the Internet Service Provider (ISP) or a third-party service.
+If caching fails, the operating system will query a recursive DNS resolver which is configured in the network settings and is often provided by the Internet Service Provider (ISP) or a third-party service.

 **Recursive DNS Resolver** e.g. `example.com`
 1. Root DNS Server